chepyego/100-days-of-code/log.md

 **Today's Progress**: I was to to understand how vuejs works tho not that munch atleast was able to display hello world

-**Thoughts:**I  hope would be able to understand vuejs by end of this week
+**Thoughts:**I  hope would be able to understand vuejs by end of this week mmmmmmmh